 Although the diet portions of the book seem poorly reasoned compared to books like those of Atkins and Bowden, there is a good chapter of quotes from workers in slaughter houses.

 It's enough to convince you to become a vegetarian.

-I plan to put most of those quotes here someday.
+I may to put some of those slaughter house quotes here someday.

-When I get time, I will look for some unique quotes from this book and put them here.
+Someday I may look for some unique quotes from this book and put them here.